apoorvt95/News-Aggregator/README.md

 # News-Aggregator

 ## Objective
-It is a pilot project that I developed for my academic course DBMS CS-305.
+It is a pilot project that I developed with my college mate for academic course DBMS CS-305.
+College: NIT Delhi

 ## Requirements